tscnlab/actigraphy-viz-challenge_/README.md

 ## Jury

 There will a jury judging the best submissions.
+Please check back for more details.

+## Contact

+Please contact manuel.spitschan@psy.ox.ac.uk with any queries.